-A lot specific quality control certificate is included in the test kit so that the obtained OD values can be interpreted qualitatively.
+A lot-specific quality control certificate is included in the test kit so that the obtained OD values can be interpreted qualitatively.
 The substrate blank must be substracted from all OD values prior to evaluation.

-To fix the cut-off ranges multiply the mean value of the measured standard OD with the lot specific correction factor from the quality certificate.
+To fix the cut-off ranges multiply the mean value of the measured standard OD with the numerical data of the quality control certificate.
 Then add and substract the lot specific grey zone percentage mentioned on the quality certificate to obtain the upper and lower cut-off.
 The following numbers are an example only, the valid data you will find in the lot-specific QC certificate which comes with each kit.

-Lot specific correction factor: 0.805.
+Lot specific correction factor: 0,805

 Lot specific grey zone: 15%

-If the measured mean absorbance value of the standard serum is 0.84 OD, the range of the cut-off is: Lower cut-off: (0.84 0.805) -15% = OD 0.575
+If the measured mean absorbance value of the standard serum is 0.84 OD, the range of the cut-off is:

-Upper cut-off: (0.84 0.805) +15% = OD 0.778
+Lower cut-off: (0.84 0.805) -15% = OD 0.575Upper cut-off: (0.84 0.805) +15% = OD 0.778